Academics » Curriculum

 Year | Grades 9, 10, 11, 12; Credit: 1

-This course further develops the concepts of algebra with emphasis on linear functions, linear inequalities, quadratic functions, systems of equations, factoring, polynomial functions, rational exponents, radical functions, exponential and logarithmic functions, rational functions, conic sections, probability, data analysis, sequences, series, matrices, and problem solving.
+Prerequisite: Geometry | This course is required by some colleges for admission.
+Further develops concepts of algebra with emphasis on linear functions and inequalities, quadratic functions, systems of equations, factoring, polynomial functions, rational exponents, radical functions, exponential and logarithmic functions, rational functions, conic sections, probability, data analysis, sequences, series, matrices, problem solving.
 The algebra portion of this course is designed to be 1½ semesters in length.
-The ½ semester trigonometry portion includes the study of trigonometric ratios, functions, graphs, and identities.
-This course is required by some colleges for admission.
-Prerequisite: Geometry
+The ½ semester trigonometry portion includes the study of trigonometric ratios, functions, graphs, and identities

 AP Calculus ** +